(Photo courtesy of NetPS Plant Finder)

 This small ornamental tree features reddish-pink fall color and pink fruit in fall that split open to expose scarlet seeds, extremely effective in mass; an ornamental specimen shrub for the home landscape that's at its best in autumn

-Winterberry Euonymus has bluish-green foliage throughout the season.
+Winterberry Euonymus has bluish-green deciduous foliage on a plant with an upright spreading habit of growth.
 The pointy leaves turn an outstanding pink in the fall.
-The flowers are not ornamentally significant.
 It produces red capsules from early to late fall.
 The warty brown bark and harvest gold branches add an interesting dimension to the landscape.

 Winterberry Euonymus is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.